dpettigrew/Artisan/README.md

 #Artisan

 Artisan is a graphics library for iOS inspired by [Raphael](http://raphaeljs.com) and [SVG](http://www.w3.org/TR/SVG/Overview.html).
-It uses [CoreGraphics](https://developer.apple.com/library/prerelease/ios/documentation/CoreGraphics/Reference/CoreGraphics_Framework/index.html) to draw shapes and paths but xposes a simpler Swift API.
+It uses [CoreGraphics](https://developer.apple.com/library/prerelease/ios/documentation/CoreGraphics/Reference/CoreGraphics_Framework/index.html) to draw shapes and paths but exposes a simpler Swift API.

 ##Setup
 Start by adding Artisan.swift to your Xcode project.